 Why nose twitches are rarely used in equine dentistry

-Q: I had Quarter Horses for more than 30 years, but now I am the proud owner of three rescues: an 11-year-old 38-inch pony, a 6-year-old Miniature Horse, and a 14-year-old Miniature Donkey.
-After I first brought them home, I asked the veterinarian to check their teeth, and they needed to be floated.
-She sedated them to do it.
+Q: I had Quarter Horses for more than 30 years.
+Now I own three rescues: an 11-year-old 38-inch pony, a 6-year-old Miniature Horse, and a 14-year-old Miniature Donkey.
+After I first brought them home, their teeth needed to be floated.
+The veterinarian sedated them to do it.
 It took two doses before she could handle the donkey.

 Last year, they needed to be done again.
 A different veterinarian came out, and he also sedated them.
-The donkey again required a second dose, but this time, as soon as it was administered, he went down hard and started thrashing his legs, groaning and moaning.
-The veterinarian went for the shot to counteract the sedative, and the donkey calmed down quickly after it was administered.
+The donkey again required a second dose.
+But this time, as soon as it was administered, he went down hard and started thrashing his legs, groaning and moaning.
+The veterinarian administered a shot to counteract the sedative, and the donkey calmed down quickly.
 But during the reaction he skinned up his legs and his head, and it was several days before he started acting normal.
 The experience was truly terrifying.

 My question is, why are veterinarians so quick to use sedatives instead of trying a nose twitch?
 Drugs seem a rather drastic way to go, especially when there is no way to know when a bad reaction will happen.
-I realize no single solution will work for every animal and that some may need to be sedated, but why not try the less severe route first?
+I realize no single solution will work for every animal and some need sedation But why not try the less severe route first?

 I never had trouble with nose twitches with my large horses.
-When the twitch was put on they calmed down immediately and when it came off, all was done—no recovery time, no harm done; just rub their nose and let them loose.
+When the twitch was applied they calmed down immediately.
+When it came off, all was done—no recovery time, no harm done; just rub their nose and let them loose.

-A: To answer your question, we need to consider the following: the goals of equine dentistry, the difference in physiology between donkeys (especially mini donkeys) and horses, and the pharmacologic and actual effects of the most commonly used intravenous sedatives versus the mechanical and physiological effects of the nose twitch.
+A: To answer your question, we need to consider several factors.
+First there are the goals of equine dentistry.
+Then there is the difference in physiology between donkeys (especially mini donkeys) and horses.
+Finally, there are the pharmacologic and actual effects of the most commonly used intravenous sedatives versus the mechanical and physiological effects of the nose twitch.

-Up-to-date equine dentistry requires a complete examination of the oral cavity including the occlusal, inner and outer surfaces of the teeth; the soft tissues of the tongue, palate, cheeks and gums; the spaces between the teeth; and the cavities of the occlusal surfaces.
+Up-to-date equine dentistry requires a complete examination of the oral cavity.
+That includes the teeth; the soft tissues and the spaces between the teeth.
 This requires the use of a full-mouth speculum, a light source, an explorer, picks and a flushing mechanism.
 The work may include picking, flushing and establishing dental equilibrium.
 All of this can take 30 minutes or more, start to finish.

 The most commonly used sedatives for dentistry are detomidine, an alpha-adrenergic agonist class medication, and butorphanol, a synthetic opioid drug.
 Detomidine provides muscle relaxation and some pain relief.
 Administered intravenously, this drug takes effect in three to five minutes and can last 45 minutes to an hour.
 A low dose is used initially and repeated as needed, often in combination with butorphanol.
 Low-dose combination sedation may be safer and more effective than higher doses of either drug.